 It records with a resolution of 1600 x 2000 pixels which might seem like a strange aspect ratio but is designed to help you see everything on your doorstep, from your visitor’s head right down to the doorstep itself.
 The video records in HDR which gives good viewing quality in all lighting conditions.

 Nest integrates with both Alexa and Google Home to announce visitors, but if you have a Nest Hub or a Chromecast you get the added benefit of streaming footage when activity is detected.
+This is one smart doorbell, it can tell the difference between animals vehicles, people, and parcels deliveries, so you can customise your notification alerts meaning you won’t be bombarded with messages next time the neighbours cat is looking for food.

 The Hello also features pre-recorded quick responses which you can choose to play if you’re unable to speak to the visitor.